Survey of the processing of applications and patents at the EPO

 the application and the search report are published by the EPO either together or separately;

-on receipt of a request from the applicant, or, if the request has been filed before the search report has been transmitted to the applicant, on confirmation by the applicant that he desires to proceed further with the European patent application, the application is subjected to a substantive examination and an examination of formalities necessary for grant by the Examining Division;
+on receipt of a request for examination from the applicant, or, if the request for examination has been filed before the search report has been transmitted to the applicant, on confirmation by the applicant that he desires to proceed further with the European patent application, the application is subjected to a substantive examination and an examination of formalitiesany necessary for grantformal examination before a European patent is granted by the Examining Division;

 provided the requirements of the EPC are met, a European patent is granted for the States designated;